 Like Dad, I grew up in the trade.
 I came on board in 1987, after receiving an engineering degree from UMR.
 Shortly thereafter, I realized I would rather join our family business.
 I am now the Master Plumber for Lemay Plumbing.
-I also serve as an instructor with Plumbers’ and Pipefitters’ Local 562.
+I also served as an instructor with Plumbers’ and Pipefitters’ Local 562 for fifteen years.

 At Lemay Plumbing, you, our customers, come first.
 We cherish the relationships that we have developed with our clientele over the years, some of whom remember Grandpa and my dad working at their house!

 That’s why so many people call Lemay Plumbing again and again for their plumbing needs.